petervanrijt/lyumjevsummary/index.md

 ## 5.1 GETTING_USED_TO_LYUMJEV <a href="#top"><img src="img/icons8-slide-up-25.png" alt="Navigate to top of this page" title="Arrow up" /></a>
 I have read stories about different feelings when administering insulin (nothing, burning, painful, unbearable).
 And that it can be different for people.
 Users report their body adjusts on bolussing with Lyumjev, and reports suggest the habituation period will take somewhere between 1 – 2 months.

-The Dutch site Diabeter, <a href="https://translate.google.com/translate?hl=en&sl=nl&tl=nl&u=https%3A%2F%2Fdiabeter.nl%2Fnl%2Fover-diabeter%2Fnieuws%2Flyumjev-snelwerkende-insuline%2F" target="_blank">see this direct link with an automatic Google Translation</a>, published a background article on why the body reacts differently to Lyumjev than to Humalog.
+The Dutch site Diabeter, <a href="https://translate.google.com/translate?hl=en&sl=nl&tl=nl&u=https%3A%2F%2Fdiabeter.nl%2Fnl%2Fover-diabeter%2Fnieuws%2Flyumjev-snelwerkende-insuline%2F" target="_blank">see this direct link for an automatic Google Translation</a>, published a background article on why the body reacts differently to Lyumjev than to Humalog.

 <a name="5-2PHYSICAL_TEST"></a>